VenueDriver/payment-driver/README.md

     nvm install 8.10

+Make that the default:

+    nvm alias default node

 #### Set up Stripe keys

 Be sure to set the Stripe keys as environment variables in your `.env` file.